 - Various palettes – eyeshadow, blusher, lip, camouflage

 - Hair kit including brushes, combs, scissors, tray filled with pins and grips, hair nets etc

 - A copy of The Complete Make-up Artist textbook by Penny Delamar

 Yes, if you are doing one module we can lend you a kit for the week, but you will benefit from using the same brushes and products on the course that you will use later.
 If you have your own brushes etc. we would recommend you bring them in so that the tutor can teach you how to use them better.
 However if you don’t already have a kit we can sell you one.

 The kit will be the brushes and/ or products used in the module(s) you are doing.
 You can also purchase a Delamar set bag and textbook if you wish.

-Unfortunately, due to new legislation, student loans and grant tuition fee loans will not be available for the 2017/2018 academic year or on our University of West London accredited courses.
+Unfortunately, due to new legislation, student loans and grant tuition fee loans are not available for the current academic year or on our University of West London accredited courses.

 Credit Card Loans:- We also accept credit cards.
 Further details on the loans and credit cards available can be found on a range of websites, including MoneySavingExpert.com

 Eligible participants can apply for the ScreenSkills Bursaries here.
 These Bursaries are to help people advance their careers in the industry.
 We have a wide selection of short courses eligible for this funding.